Oncolytic immunotherapy is an immunotherapy modality where viruses selectively replicate and kill tumor cells while leaving normal cells intact.

 The CHOICE™ discovery platform is the proprietary foundation of our oncolytic immunotherapy product development program and allows us to rapidly generate new product candidates from conception through the initiation of clinical trials.
 CHOICE™ has produced more than 500 different versions of the vaccina virus armed with more than 110 transgenes, and has a variety of engineered attributes, including immune modulatory and cell killing properties.

--Thomas Zindrick, JD, President and Chief Executive Officer
+-Thomas Zindrick, JD, President.
+Chief Executive Officer and Chairman

 If the investigational drug is approved by a regulatory agency for commercial use, including provisional approval, existing expanded access programs will be phased out or modified accordingly.

 Patients interested in seeking an expanded access to a Genelux investigative drug should talk to their physician.
 All requests must be made by the patient’s treating physician by email at EAP@genelux.com.
 We will, in general, acknowledge receipt of a request for expanded access within five business days.
 We may ask for more detailed information to fully evaluate a request.

 The request for access to an investigative drug can only be considered if the requesting physician agrees to obtain applicable regulatory and ethics committee approvals.
 We may deny access if the treating physician cannot guarantee an appropriate storage and handling of the investigative drug, which typically requires a temperature controlled deep freezer and follows Biosafety Level 2 safety procedures and precautions.
 The treating physician must agree to comply with regulatory obligations, including safety monitoring and reporting.